NRG-IITB/scripts/README.md

 ### Prerequisites

-You need to install dependencies using:
+You will need the following libraries for scraping and data processing:

 ```bash
 pip install pandas openpyxl requests pdfplumber selenium